mchusma/pdbuzzboard/README.md

 - Sequence order: Randomly varied
 - Inter-stimulus intervals: Constant for regular vCR, or subject to moderate jitter (± 23.5%) for noisy vCR
 - Vibration amplitude: Perceptually weak vibration peak amplitudes (0.06-0.10 mm)
+- On-Off Pattern of 3:2.
+Meaning 3 seconds of the stimulation in the above pattern, with 2 seconds of break.

 These parameters were found to be effective in the feasibility studies with regular and noisy vCR, improving motor performance and reducing MDS-UPDRS III scores in patients with idiopathic Parkinson's Disease.
 The vibration amplitude was set to a weaker level to avoid distraction and discomfort while allowing patients to engage in daily activities.